Download OpenAPI specification:Download

 In this section, we discuss the results of our example project, German credit health.
 It contains 1000 people's credit health evaluation, compiled by a bank.
 The target KPI, which naturally represents the credit health, is binary, i.e., 0 for bad and 1 for good.
 The global average of the KPI is 0.7 meaning that 700 people (records) have good credit health (1) and 300 bad (0).

 Previous sections gave an introduction on how to use aivis Response Analysis and also shed some light on how it works.
-The following sections will explain more on the concept and provide a more profound background.
+The following sections will explain more about the concept and provide a more profound background.
 It is not necessary to know this background to use aivis Response Analysis!
 However, you may find convenient solutions for specific problems, or information on how to optimize your usage of aivis Response Analysis.
 It will become clear that only minimal user input is required for the engine to perform well.
 Nevertheless, the user has the option to control the process with several input parameters which will be presented below.

 First, an overview of all kinds of possible configuration keys is presented.
 A more minimal analysis configuration was used above in SDK analysis, respectively, in Docker analysis.
 This example may mainly serve as a quick reference.
 The meaning of the different keys is explained in the following sections, and a definition of the syntax is given in the reference manuals.